Login with your member password below to see your content

 As I said, hiring a car is first prize.
 But as everything in Sermoneta is walkable, arriving by train from Rome is a workable option.
 You get off at Latina station and then get the bus (weekdays only) to Sermoneta.

-If you haven't much time then you can take a tour from Rome that encompasses both Sermoneta and the Ninfa Gardens.
-Here are the details.
+If you don't have much time, then you can take a tour from Rome that encompasses both Sermoneta and the Ninfa Gardens.